ratin0x/interview-webapp/README.md

 # interview-webapp

 ## Before You Start
-This project supplies an `.nvmrc` file for use with `Node Version Manager`
+This project supplies an `.nvmrc` file for use with [Node Version Manager](https://github.com/creationix/nvm)

 ```
 nvm use
 ```

+will ensure you are using the correct versions of NodeJS and NPM.

 ## Project setup
 ```